 - Listen To It Stoned: Homer apparently likes Lisa's saxophone music and Mr. Burns' lame jokes a lot more when he's stoned.

-- Non-Indicative Name: Even though the episode title is a pun on Weekend at Bernie's, the parody of it is very shallow (Smithers and Homer finding Mr. Burns dead and propping him up to make him look alive) and is seen near the end of the episode.
+- Non-Indicative Name: Even though the episode title is a pun on Weekend at Bernie's, the parody of it is very shallow (just consisting of Smithers and Homer finding Mr. Burns dead and propping him up to make him look alive) and isn't seen until nearly the end of the episode.

 - People Puppets: Smithers directs Mr. Burns this way at the investors' meeting to hide the fact that he's unconscious (thought by them to be dead).
 At the end, Homer chides Smithers for wanting to take Burns to the hospital.
 Annoyed, Burns has Smithers, who still has Burns on marionette strings, manipulate his hand to slap Homer and himself (while also slapping Burns at his own request).